Running Thiel Capital And The Race For Senate With Blake Masters | OAP #54

 This is crazy.

-Um, I think the tariff policy he implemented was great.
+I think the tariff policy he implemented was great.

-I think he was militarily tough and unpredictable, and China must be salivating right now at the Joe Biden administration, right?
+And China must be salivating right now at the Joe Biden administration, right?

-So what do you think what do you think China's long-term goal is here?
+What do you think China's long-term goal is here?

-Because you know, there's that constant defense that we've leaned on for a long time in the United States.
+Because, you know, there's that constant defense that we've leaned on for a long time in the United States.

-So China would never do anything to us because we're their number one customer.
+China would never do anything to us because we're their number one customer.

 And it seems like it isn't.